boblaublaw/dedup/README.md

 Where path can be any file or directory and where options can be:
  * -db/--database path_to_db_file       - cache hash results in a database for faster re-runs on large dirs
- * -np/--no-prune                       - do not remove empty directories
 ```

 ## Features